steveloughran/spark-cloud-examples/README.md

 # spark-cloud-examples

+# This has been archived.
+See [Spark Cloud integration](https://github.com/hortonworks-spark/cloud-integration)

 This does the packaging/integration tests for Spark and cloud against AWS, Azure and openstack.

 These are basic tests of the core functionality of I/O, streaming, using spark as a destination of work.